Magnolia Lemon Pie with Graham Cracker Crust

 - Bake the pie for 10 minutes.

 - Remove the pie from the oven and let it cool completely.
-Cover the top lightly with plastic wrap and refrigerate until chilled, at least 2 hours or up to overnight.
+Cover and refrigerate until chilled, at least 2 hours or up to overnight.

-- For the whipped topping, beat the cream, powdered sugar and vanilla together with a handheld electric mixer, electric stand mixer or a blender until it is fluffy and soft peaks form.
+- For the whipped topping, beat the cream, powdered sugar and vanilla together until soft peaks form.

 - Spread the whipped cream evenly over the pie or serve a dollop of the whipped cream on each individual piece.
 Garnish with raspberries if desired.